project-slippi/slippi-wiki/SPECTATE_REMOTE.md

 This is most useful for streaming netplay tournaments.

 ## API
-You must connect from the same to Spectate Remote Control from the same computer.
+You must connect to Spectate Remote Control from the same computer.
 Spectate Remote Control allows only 1 connection at a time.

 ### Protocol